nestjs-addons/in-memory-db/API_V1.md

-# API Documentation
+# API Documentation - V1

-## `InMemoryDBService<T extends InMemoryEntity>`
+## `InMemoryDBV1Service<T extends InMemoryDBV1Entity>`

 This is the service that provides the in-memory database.
-All methods interact with a `records` array and implement `generics` to provide type-safety and intellisense based on the `T extends InMemoryEntity` passed in.
+All methods interact with a `records` array and implement `generics` to provide type-safety and intellisense based on the `T extends InMemoryDBV1Entity` passed in.

 ### Public Methods

-**`public create(record: Partial<T>, getNextId?: () => string): T`**
+**`public create(record: Partial<T>): T`**

 This method takes in a `Partial<T>` as we do not always know the `id` for a record when we are creating.
 If we leave off the `id` property the service will automatically generate an `id` for us.
 Upon successful creation, the method returns the record with the newly generated `id`.
-An optional parameter of `getNextId` can be used to pass a function that returns a `string` and will be used by the service to get the next id.
-By default this uses the `uuid` npm package.

 Example Usage: